Aaron Kelton

 Aaron Kelton (born c.
 1970) is an American college football coach.
-He most recently was the head football coach for Savannah State University, a position he has held from 2022-2025.
-Kelton served as the head football coach at Williams College in Williamstown, Massachusetts from 2010 to 2015 and Shorter University in Rome, Georgia from 2016 to 2017.
+He is the defensive coordinator for Maine Maritime Academy, a position he has held since 2026.
+Kelton served as the head football coach at Williams College in Williamstown, Massachusetts from 2010 to 2015, Shorter University in Rome, Georgia from 2016 to 2017, and Savannah State University in Savannah, Georgia from 2022 to 2025.
 He was also the interim head football coach at Howard University in Washington, D.C. for the final three games of the 2019 season.

 Early years

 A native of Boston, Kelton attended Wellesley High School, where he played football, baseball, and basketball.
 He then attended Springfield College, from which he graduated in 1992 with a Bachelor of Science degree in psychology.
 While there, he earned a varsity letter in football all four years and spent two as the starting quarterback.

 Coaching career

 From 1992 through 1996, Kelton coached high school football in Massachusetts.
 His first college football coaching position was in 1997, with MIT.
 He spent a year each at Clarion and Concord, then was with Virginia State from 2001 through 2005, serving all but his first year there as defensive coordinator.

 Kelton served as the secondary coach at Columbia for 2006 and 2007, and was then promoted to defensive coordinator for 2008 and 2009.